TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_20c0b7e3-3084-2fc5-5530-1ff0cc21e885.md

     {
       "id": "0c0da378-c822-32fe-9187-0524676d3245",
       "longDescription": "",
-      "shortDescription": "Issues related to custom applications or client tools, not listed in other categories, used to interact with Synapse resources and pools.", "searchTags": "application;custom;third party;sql;driver",
+      "shortDescription": "Issues related to custom applications or client tools that interact with Synapse resources and pools and are not listed in other categories .", "searchTags": "application;custom;third party;sql;driver",
       "category": "Azure Portal and Client Tools",
       "useInDiagnoseAndSolve": "true"